ajs-voices/once-upon-a-dream/scenes/060-living-together.md

 I grinned.
 "Yes, sir."
 I poured a glass of wine that would be paired with the mean.

 I watched Mr. Kennedy take a bite and I watched as he closed his eyes and savored the first bit.
 He ate several more bites before he took a swallow with the wine.
-"When, Alex told me he was dating a wanna-be chef who was the son Marco Lucciano I figured he'd just take over from his father.
+"When, Alex told me he was dating a wanna-be chef who was the son of Marco Lucciano I figured he'd just take over from his father.
 Instead I find out he's dating a man who has his eyes set on a bigger goal - his own restaurant with a unique twist, and after tasting this one dish I'm going to say that if he needs any help, we are behind you."

 I looked at him and then down at the paper.
 "Alex gave you the unfinished business proposal?"